-You don’t need Ed Sheeran warbling away in the background about dancing in the dark, but it probably won’t do any harm, says Andy Sturt, MD of chalet-holiday specialist VIP SKI.
+You don’t need Ed Sheeran warbling away in the background about dancing in the dark, but it probably won’t do any harm.

 Even if you haven’t chosen an ancient chocolate-box village like St Anton, Zermatt or Alpbach for your holiday – but have opted for somewhere futuristic like Avoriaz – you can still find lovely chalets and apartments that will create a fabulous hideaway.

 Unfortunately Valentine’s Day always falls smack in the middle of February half term and the European school holidays.
 Resorts are at their busiest, with families dominating the slopes.
 So why not make your romantic ski holiday a Valentine gift, to be taken during a quieter week in March or April?
-Here, in no particular order, are my personal recommendations:
+Here, in no particular order, are a few recommendations:

 Steep and Deep Lovers: St Anton

 Austria is where you’ll find traditional villages, complete with church spires, sun-blackened timbers and pretty, sloping roofs.
 Not all the buildings are historic of course – and St Anton in the Tirol is a typical blend of old and new.
 The mix is a real success.
 Even the modernist buildings are softened by richly-textured wood panels and there’s a modest, friendly atmosphere to the place, helped by its pedestrianised centre.